avcoder/unit04-lesson06/slides.md

 ---

 # Intro to Unit Testing
+What is testing and why it's important in software development

 - Can you think of something where we test the product before we buy the product?
 - Have you ever coded a new feature, only to have something that previously worked, break?